 The Scott Arms is a welcoming pub that serves decent ales as well as tasty, locally sourced food during the lunch and evening periods.
 They have a formal dining area and a great garden overlooking the Corfe Castle ruins and Purbeck Hills.
 The Jerk Shack BBQ, selling Jamaican-style cuisine, is also available during the spring and summer weekends.

 For classic fish & chips you can’t go wrong with the Fish Plaice, which is very popular with tourists and locals alike.
 For contemporary dining, Chilled Red is worth a look.
 They don’t have a website, but their phone number is 01929 426066.
-We also recommend Bliss, which has recently opened in the town.
+We also recommend The 1859 Pier Cafe & Bistro, located by Swanage Pier.

 Serving good breakfasts, coffee, homemade cakes and bistro-style cuisine, Love Cake Etc at number 42 High Street, is a nice place to eat, whatever the time of day.